Slow cooker beef daube is an old provencal French beef stew that features hints of orange and thyme in a bold red wine sauce.

 - When browned add the beef to the slow cooker.

-- Turn the heat under the pan to high and deglaze it with the red wine and then pour over the beef.
+- Turn the heat under the pan to high and deglaze it with the red wine and then pour it over the beef.

 - Mix the beef stock with the tomato paste and red wine vinegar and pour it into the slow cooker.